filviu/blog/content/posts/2009/2009-11-03-new-menu-items-dont-appear-in-joomla-1-5-14.md

   - wamp

 ---
 I was configuring a Joomla installation for a client today and stumbled upon this little problem.
 No matter how I tried, new menu items refused to appear.
 Not only in the front-end, but they were missing in the back-end too.
 I checked to see, but the PHP settings were all correct.
 Then I noticed that the WAMP installation used PHP 5.3.0.
 A quick look on the [Joomla Forums][1] confirmed that Joomla has problems with this version of PHP.
-I went to <a href="http://www.wampserver.com/en/addons_php.php" target="_blank" rel="noopener">WAMP Add-ons</a> and installed PHP 5.2.11 and everything returned to normal.
+I went to [WAMP Add-ons](http://www.wampserver.com/en/addons_php.php) and installed PHP 5.2.11 and everything returned to normal.

 Hope it helps you too.